Military Divorce Lawyers in Downers Grove

 Asset Division

-Like in a civilian divorce, in a military divorce, the courts will examine each party’s income and assets during the divorce process.
-However, military members may receive military benefits that are not strictly income, like housing.
 A divorce attorney on our team can analyze a Leave and Earnings Statement (LES) and factor that into the divorce proceedings when deciding how to split up assets.
 Similarly, retirement pay and pensions can be considered marital property and may need to be divided during a divorce.
-However, dividing a pension as a military member or military spouse is one of the most complicated aspects of divorce.
-Our team can review your case and ensure that the division is just and fair.

 How Are Military Pensions Divided in a Divorce?

 Military pensions are treated as assets that can be divided during divorce.
 Under the Uniformed Services Former Spouses Protection Act, a former spouse can continue collecting pension money well after divorce.
 Ex-spouses may even be able to receive pension money as a direct payment from the military.
-Generally, former spouses are entitled to any pension money accrued during the marriage because it is considered marital property.
-However, this is not always the case and can depend on the length of the marriage and the length of active duty of the service member.

 What is the 20/20/20 Rule?

 The 20/20/20 rule relates to military benefits that a former spouse can receive.
 In most cases, if the marriage lasted 20 years or longer, the servicemember has 20 years or more of service, and there are at least 20 years of overlap, then the former spouse can receive military benefits for a lifetime.
 If there are only 15 years of overlap, the former spouse can receive benefits for one year.
-Similarly, the 10/10 rule determines how an ex-spouse can receive pension money after it is determined they are eligible for it.
-If the marriage lasted 10 years and the servicemember accrued 10 years of credible active service during that time, then the former spouse can collect payment directly from the Defense Finance and Account Service (DFAS).

-Should I Hire a Military Divorce Lawyer?
+Should I Hire an Illinois Military Divorce Lawyer?

-Divorce proceedings can be difficult and time-consuming.
-A military divorce has many more rules and regulations, and splitting marital property can quickly become complicated.
-If you and your spouse are ending your marriage, don’t hesitate to contact a professional today.
 Our team of experienced divorce attorneys is here to help you expedite the divorce process to close this chapter of your life and move on.
 Call The Law Offices of Robert B. Buchanan at 630-866-8303 for a free consultation and to learn more about our services.